• Home

 changes analytical report template in excel

 • To change the node color, click on the pencil icon available with the node.
-Expand the Node properties and change color from the Node Color property.
+Expand the Node properties and change the color from the Node Color property.
 Click on the Apply button.

-• For saving changes click on Save Changes.
+• To save changes, click on Save Changes.
 This will persist the changes.

 save analytical report template in excel